• About Alley

 #23 Replace all light bulbs (trust me)

-A new house will probably come with old light bulbs, the wrong color, mismatched or missing.
+A new house will probably come with old light bulbs, the wrong color, mismatched, or missing bulbs.
 It’s important to take the time now and replace every single light bulb in your house with the ones you want.
 My preference is to go with a warm white like 2700K.
 This type of light provides the perfect warm soft glow and makes your house feel super homey and inviting!

 #24 Put your garage door openers in your car